aaooki/cherrypandora/README.md

   A PostgreSQL server must be running.

 - Run the server using `rackup -p 7777` or provide another port number.

+## Contribution
+If there's anythong you want to change, please send a pull request.

 ## License
 See [LICENSE](https://github.com/aaooki/CherryTomato/blob/master/LICENSE).